-On May 8, 1998, the Company adopted its 1998 Long-Term Incentive Plan (the "Plan") subject to approval by the shareholders of the Company at the next annual meeting.
-The Incentive Plan authorizes the granting of up to 5,000,000 shares of the Company's common stock through awards of stock options (which may include incentive stock options and/or nonqualified stock options), stock appreciation rights and shares of restricted Company and its subsidiaries are eligible to receive awards under the Plan.
+On October 15, 1998, shareholders of the Company approved the adoption of the 1998 Long-Term Incentive Plan (the "Plan").
+The Plan, adopted on May 8, 1998, authorizes the granting of up to 5,000,000 shares of the Company's common stock through awards of stock options (which may include incentive stock options and/or nonqualified stock options), stock appreciation rights and shares of restricted Company common stock.
+All officers, employees and consultants of the Company and its subsidiaries are eligible to receive awards under the Plan.

-On July 20, 1998, the Company granted a non-qualified stock option to each of Bennett S. LeBow, the Chairman and Chief Executive Officer of the Company, and Howard M. Lorber, a consultant to the Company (the "Option Holders") pursuant to the Plan.
-The grant of the options to the Option Holders is conditioned upon the approval of the Plan by the Company's stockholders.
+On July 20, 1998, the Company granted a non-qualified stock option to each of Bennett S. LeBow, the Chairman and Chief Executive Officer of the Company, and Howard M. Lorber, a consultant to the Company (the "Option Holders"), pursuant to the Plan, which grants had been conditioned upon the approval of the Plan by the Company's stockholders.
 Under the options, Messrs.
 LeBow and Lorber have the right to purchase 2,500,000 shares and 500,000 shares, respectively, of the Company's common stock at an exercise price of \$9.75 per share (the fair market value of a share of common stock on the date of grant).
 The options have a ten-year term and become exercisable as to one-fourth of the aggregate shares covered thereby on each of the first four anniversaries of the date of grant.
-However, any then unexercisable portion of the option will immediately vest and become exercisable upon (i) the cocurrence of a "Change in Control," or (ii) the termination of the Option Holder's employment or consulting arrangement with the Company due to death or disability.
+However, any then unexercisable portion of the option will immediately vest and become exercisable upon (i) the occurrence of a "Change in Control," or (ii) the termination of the Option Holder's employment or consulting arrangement with the Company due to death or disability.